-Press the iii auxiliary heating button in the control panel (▷ page 123) for longer than 10 seconds.
+► Press the III auxiliary heating button in the control panel (▷ page 107) for longer than 10 seconds.

-When you press and hold the still button, the red indicator lamp lights up in the button.
+When you press and hold the III button, the red indicator lamp lights up in the button.
 When the red indicator lamp in the III button flashes, the receiver in the vehicle is ready for synchronizing.

-Press and hold the original remote control button until indicator lamp (1) lights up red.
-If there is an active connection between the remote control and the receiver, indicator lamp (1) flashes alternately red and green.

-The remote control is in synchronizing mode.

-- If you press the button again on the remote control after starting synchronization, you will only synchronize this remote control unit with the receiver.
+- Press and hold the () remote control button until indicator lamp () lights up red.
+If there is an active connection between the remote control and the receiver, indicator lamp () flashes alternately red and green.
+The remote control is in synchronizing mode. - (i) If you press the (b) button again on the remote control after starting synchronization, you will only synchronize this remote control unit with the receiver.
 Any other remote control units that were synchronized will be cleared.
-Indicator lamp (1) flashes alternately red and green (very slowly). - ► Press the ok button on the remote control.

-During data transmission, indicator lamp 1 lights up red.
+Indicator lamp (i) flashes alternately red and green (very slowly). - Press the OK button on the remote control.
+During data transmission, indicator lamp (1) lights up red.

-When remote control indicator lamp (1) emits two long green flashes, the selected operating time is synchronized.
-The indicator lamp in the $\boxed{151}$ auxiliary heating button goes out.
+When remote control indicator lamp 1 emits two long green flashes, the selected operating time is synchronized.
+The indicator lamp in the $\boxed{111}$ auxiliary heating button goes out.